robert-low/rails-task-manager/README.md

 # Task Manager

-A task manager utilising basic CRUD features.
-Re-built for the purposes of my teaching assistant role.
+A task manager utilising basic CRUD features in Rails.

 1. As a user, I can list tasks
 2. As a user, I can view the details of a task